-AUDL 4007 / AUDLGS03 / PLING 304 Auditory Perception
+MSc Audiology: AUDL 4007 Auditory Perception

-Laboratory exercise: Adaptive tracks and psychometric functions
+Course work I: Adaptive tracks and psychometric functions

 The purpose of this assignment is familiarise you with the notion of psychometric functions and adaptive tracks from psychoacoustic testing, plus give you some experience in manipulating data in Excel and/or SPSS.
+You should not need more than 500-1000 words to deal with the questions raised.